Catley94/egs_client/README.md

 - Run backend only
   1) cargo run -- Backend
-  - This starts the Actix server at http://127.0.0.1:8080.
+  - By default attempts 127.0.0.1:8080; if unavailable, it falls back to a free dynamic port and logs it (e.g., HTTP server will listen on 127.0.0.1:12345).
 You can interact with it using curl or the Flutter app launched separately.

 - Run Flutter UI only
   1) cd Flutter_EGL